Solomon Gutstein: Career and city council service

-Gutstein lost the 1979 campaign in a close race owing largely to his loss of Democratic Party support.
+Gutstein lost the 1979 election in a close race owing largely to his loss of Democratic Party support.

-Gutstein would return to the City Council for one night on December 1, 1987, following the death of Chicago Mayor Harold Washington on November 25, 1987.
-In recognition of his stature as a Rabbi, Gutstein was invited to give the opening prayer invocation of the contentious special City Council election of Eugene Sawyer as the city's 53rd mayor of Chicago.
-He cited the words of the Jewish Hebrew prayer, Sim Shalom, translated as "Grant Peace."

 Gutstein resumed his legal practice full-time after his term ended as Alderman.
-In 1983, Gutstein established himself as a leading practitioner of Illinois Real Estate Law after writing a two volume treatise for Lawyers Cooperative Publishing.
-Gutstein would continue to build on his comprehensive practical legal guide and subsequently published new publications.
+In 1983, Gutstein began practicing of Illinois real estate law.
 In 1992, Gutstein merged his legal practice into Tenney and Bentley, LLC, where he now continues his real estate and business transaction practice.
-In addition to his practice and publications, he lectures extensively on real estate.
-Gutstein was a lecturer in business law at the Booth School of Business of the University of Chicago and an adjunct professor in real estate at John Marshall Law School (Chicago).
-He became a Business mediator in 2012.
-He is a member of the Illinois Bar and the Federal District Court Trial Bar for the Northern District of Illinois and is admitted to practice before the U. S. Court of Appeals for the 7th Circuit and the United States Supreme Court.
+Gutstein was a lecturer in business law at the Booth School of Business of the University of Chicago and an adjunct professor in real estate at John Marshall Law School.
+He became a business mediator in 2012.
+He is a member of the Illinois Bar and the Federal District Court Trial Bar for the Northern District of Illinois.

 Personal life

-Gutstein was married to Carol F. Gutstein until she died in 2014.
+On September 3, 1961, Gutstein married Carol G. Feinhandler.
+They were married until her death in 2014.
 They had four sons.